 5 hrs 30 mins

 This pleasant walk follows the Great North Walk from Berowra Station down to Berowra Waters.
 On this walk you will spend much of the time on ridges enjoying scattered views across the Berowra Creek Valley, there are especially good views from Naa Badu Lookout.
 The walk crosses a few moist and cool gullies and scrambles for a few rocky outcrops.
 There are some steep climbs, and some pleasant strolls alongside the Berowra Creek.
-A short side trip at the end of the walk uses the ferry to cross the creek, to a cafe where you can grab a well deserved ice cream or lunch.
+A short side trip at the end of the walk uses the ferry to cross the creek, to a cafe where you can grab a well deserved ice cream or bite to eat.